Katharine Drexel: Awards and accolades

+Beatification and canonization

 Drexel was beatified by Pope John Paul II on November 20, 1988, when her first miracle through prayer—healing the severe ear infection of teenage Robert Gutherman in 1974—was accepted.
 She was canonized on October 1, 2000, when her 1994 miracle of reversing congenital deafness in 2-year old Amy Wall was recognized.

 The Vatican cited a fourfold legacy of Drexel: